chakrabomb/blockchain-developer-bootcamp-final-project/README.md

 ---------------------------------------------------------------------------------------
 ## Dap-upz ($DAPZ):

 Dap-upz is a game for anyone who has an Ethereum wallet.
 Dap-up your friends on-chain and have the chance to get token rewards in $DAPZ for rolling lower against a daily challenge number.
 Dap-up new people to have more chances to win every day and have the chance to become Bruhs if you both roll below the challenge.
 Everyday you and a friend can exchange wallet addresses and the smart-contract uses the two addresses together (w/ the date and time of the roll) to roll a pseudo-random number for each of you.
-Depending on the outcome of you and your friends rolls you each have the chance to win $DAPZ token rewards.
+Depending on the outcome of you and your friends rolls you each have the chance to win $DAPZ token rewards, which are trustless, fairly distributed, and fully auditable; an accessibly-"mineable" on-ramp to Ethereum or EVM systems allowing players to mint tokens over a very long time scale while playing a game and getting rewarded for harder challenges a la Nakomoto.

 ## How to play: